-- a) Programmes and qualifications offered by Toi Ohomai will comply with NZQA rules, regulations and standards and, where required, be listed in the NZQF. - b) Qualifications will be defined by: - Qualification/award type - Level - Credits - Strategic outcome statement including employment and/or academic pathway - Links to other qualifications - A programme of study that sets out what a student must do and achieve to gain the qualification/award. - c) Qualification, programme and course credits shall be allocated to courses on the basis of one credit for each notional 10 hours of student learning or 1/120 of a notional equivalent full time student (EFTS) as per the NZQF. - c) All courses and programmes shall be classified at levels 1, 2, 3, 4, 5, 6, 7, 8, 9 or 10 according to the NZQF and be classified against the NZSCED. - d) Qualifications awarded by Toi Ohomai may be formal or non-formal.
+- a) Programmes and qualifications offered by Toi Ohomai will comply with NZQA rules, regulations and standards and, where required, be Approved by NZQA and listed in the NZQF. - b) Qualifications will be defined by: - Qualification/award type; - Level; - · Credits; - Strategic outcome statement including employment and/or academic pathway; - Links to other qualifications; and - A programme of study that sets out what a student must do and achieve to gain the qualification/award. - c) Qualification, programme and course credits will be allocated to courses on the basis of one credit for each notional 10 hours of student learning or 1/120 of a notional equivalent full-time student (EFTS) as per the NZQF. - d) All courses and programmes shall be classified at levels 1, 2, 3, 4, 5, 6, 7, 8, 9 or 10 according to the NZQF and be classified against the NZSCED. - e) Qualifications awarded by Toi Ohomai may be formal or non-formal.